mgree013/Chapter3/README.md

 Authors: Matthew D. Green, David B. Herbst, and Kurt E. Anderson

-# Structure of Code

-1) Stream.Analysis.R  stream analysis
-2) Plotting.R makes all figures used in the manuscript
-3) Stream.Analysis.R Lake anlyses and organize code

 # Data

 1) Zooplankton data (Knapp et al. 2020) used in this study can be accessed from Environmental Data Initiative at https://portal.edirepository.org/nis/mapbrowse?scope=edi&identifier=577&revision=2.